 4) Indoor air pollution can be even worse than outside.

-We often hear how damaging outdoor air pollution can be, but considering how much time is spent indoors, the quality of indoor air is just as important.
 Elements such as dust, mold or cleaning supplies can contaminate the air, resulting in poor indoor air quality.

 As a result of poor indoor air quality or lack of ventilation, irritation to the eyes, nose and throat is common and with long-term exposure can lead to some respiratory diseases.